6Ministers/hedgedoc-collaborative-markdown-editor-for-business-idease/README.md

 ## Quick Installation

-**Before starting the instance, direct the domain (subdomain) to the ip of the server where Penpot will be installed!**
+**Before starting the instance, direct the domain (subdomain) to the ip of the server where HedgeDoc will be installed!**

 ## 1. HedgeDoc Server Requirements
 From and more